Exabyte-io/documentation/docs/jobs-cli/batch-scripts/general-structure.md

 ![Batch Script General Structure](/images/jobscript_structure.png "Batch Script General Structure")

+!!!tip "Recommended extensions for Batch Scripts"
     A common convention is to append the suffix ".pbs" or ".job" or ".sh" to the filename of batch scripts.

 ## 1. Shebang